I’m going to let you into a secret. Most people don’t want to be rich.

 What most people mean is that they want to spend like they’re rich (or, more accurately, like a rich person on their way to becoming poor).

 People may want the outcome of being rich but most don’t know what the process is to get there.
 Or if they do, they aren’t willing to go through that process.
-This was confusing for The Escape Artist who, when he said he wanted to be rich, actually wanted to be rich.
+This used to confuse me.
+When I wanted to be rich, I really wanted to be rich.
 As in…wanted it enough to get a job and start saving.

-After I had the emergency fund covered and the mortgage paid off, I worried less about being homeless.
-But I pushed on anyway and the summit of the mountain of financial independence started to hove into view.
+When I first set out, saving was only vaguely related in my mind to becoming financially independent.
+Back then I had more immediate goals in mind.
+Things like not being broke and homeless.
+After I had an emergency fund and the mortgage paid off, I worried less about being homeless.
+But I carried on saving anyway and the summit of the mountain of financial independence started to come into view.
+I realised that it was possible.

 I’m not gonna lie, there were struggles along the way.
 I lost count of the number of

-arguments discussions with my wife about why we were doing this saving lark when no one else was etc etc. I lost count of the late nights in the office and the cars I didn’t buy.
+arguments discussions with my wife about why we were saving so much when no one else was.
+I lost count of the late nights in the office and the cars I didn’t buy.

-So yes there were struggles, but it was never about deprivation.
-I never saw it that way.
-That’s because I enjoyed the process of wealth building.
+So yes there were struggles, but it never felt like deprivation.
+I just never saw it that way.
+I enjoyed the process of wealth building.

-Geek alert: I enjoyed updating my net worth spreadsheet once a month.
 I enjoyed (parts of) my job.
+Not always, but enough to keep going.
 I enjoyed the promotions (a little) and pay rises (a lot).
 I enjoyed learning about investing.
 I enjoyed seeing my salary hit my bank account.
 I enjoyed the process of going into the bank, over-paying my mortgage and getting a slip of paper with the new (lower) monthly payments.
-And I enjoyed seeing my dividends roll in.
+I enjoyed seeing my dividends roll in.
+And I enjoyed updating my net worth spreadsheet once a month.

 What if you don’t enjoy that stuff now?